thomas-rooty/nifskopedgn/README_GLTF.md

 To view and export Starfield meshes, you must first:

 1. Enable and add the path to your Starfield installation in Settings > Resources.
-2. Add the archives or extracted folders containing `geometries` to Archives or Paths in Settings > Resources, under Starfield.
+2. Add the Meshes archives or extracted folders containing `geometries` to Archives or Paths in Settings > Resources, under Starfield.

-Skinned meshes currently require a small amount of setup before export.
-For the Blender glTF importer they require certain import options.

 ## Skinned meshes

 ### Pre-Export

+If you do not desire the full posable skeleton, you may skip these steps.

+If you do not paste in the COM skeleton, a flat skeleton will be reconstructed for you.
+**Please note:** You will receive a warning after export that the skeleton has been reconstructed for you.
+This is fine.

-If the mesh does not have a skeleton with a `COM` or `COM_Twin` NiNode in its NIF, you need to:
+If you desire the full posable skeleton, and the mesh does not have a skeleton with a `COM` or `COM_Twin` NiNode in its NIF:

 1. Open the skeleton.nif for that skinned mesh (e.g. `meshes\actors\human\characterassets\skeleton.nif`)
 2. Copy (Ctrl-C) the `COM` NiNode in skeleton.nif
 3. Paste (Ctrl-V) the entire `COM` branch onto the mesh NIF's root NiNode (0)
 4. Export to glTF

-In Starfield, this needs to be done for meshes skinned on the human skeleton.
-This does not need to be done for most creatures, as they come with a `COM_Twin` node.

-**Note:** This step will be more automated in the future.

 ### Pre-Blender Import

-In the Blender glTF import window:

-1. Ensure "Guess Original Bind Pose" is **unchecked**.
+As of Exporter v1.1 you should **no longer need to uncheck "Guess Original Bind Pose"**.

 ## Blender scripts